Peer Listener

-Peer Counselors are here to provide active listening and promote empathy, create meaningful spaces for connection, and create moments of social connection within the campus community.
-PCs are trained and supported by the Counseling Center and are not a substitute for therapy.
+Peer Listeners are here to provide active listening and promote empathy, create meaningful spaces for connection, and create moments of social connection within the campus community.
+PLs are trained and supported by Community Health Promotion and are not a substitute for therapy.
 They are here to listen, support, and provide resources on topics related to everyday aspects of the student experience.
-Students who are in need of clinical services or are in crisis should seek a licensed professional.
+Students in need of clinical services or in crisis should contact the Counseling Center and seek a licensed professional.

 How do I connect with a Peer Counselor?

-There are several ways to connect with a peer counselor!
+There are several ways to connect with a Peer Listener!
 The easiest is to schedule an appointment online.
-You can also email them at peercoun@hamilton.edu.
-We have a skilled group of peer counselors waiting to help.
+You can also email them at peerlistening@hamilton.edu.
+We have a skilled group of peer listeners waiting to help.

-The Peer Counseling Program is dedicated to improving the overall well-being and resiliency of our fellow students on the Hill.
-One of the ways we serve the campus community is through our outreach programming.
-Upon request, the PC program offers presentations and workshops that address important topics, such as self-care and mindfulness, sleep hygiene, and suicide gatekeeper training.
-If you are interested in a program or workshop for your organization/club, please email us.
+The Peer Listening Program is dedicated to improving the overall well-being and resiliency of our fellow students on the Hill.
+One of the ways we serve the campus community is through programming to support social connection (food trucks, tabling, etc.).
+If you have an idea or are interested in collaborating with the PLs on a community-building program, please email us.

 Director, Community Health Promotion

-Katelyn is the Director of Health Promotion and co-supervisor of the PC Program.
-She is excited to work with the PC's on outreach efforts and being part of a community of care on campus.
+Katie is the Director of Health Promotion and supervisor of the Peer Counseling Program.
+She is excited to work with the PC’s on connection-building efforts and being part of a community of care on campus.

 Sarah Fishman ’16